 Here are 7 tips to prepare you for your ride.

-- Bring extra gear on the ride.
-Maybe a second set of gloves if you get to warm or cold or another jacket/vest for additional layer to keep that core warm.
+3. Bring extra gear on the ride.
+Maybe a second set of gloves if you get too warm or cold or another jacket/vest for additional layer to keep that core warm.

-- Drink plenty of water.
+6. Drink plenty of water.
 Use insulated hydration bottles or packs if you can.
-If not, keep your water a closet to your core as possible to avoid it freezing.
+If not, keep your water as close to your core as possible to avoid it freezing.

 Winter Ride

-- The Razorback Regional Greenway is an asset to our community, and because it is a paved surface it dries out the fastest.
-This is always an option to get you outside pedaling without damaging the soft-surface trails.
+• The Razorback Regional Greenway is an asset to our community, and because it is a paved surface it dries out the fastest.
+This is always an option to get you outside and pedaling without damaging the soft-surface trails.

-- Check out the trail systems trail conditions pages on Facebook, these have the most up-to-date information, and you can engage with others who have ventured out before you.
+• You can also browse community run pages on Facebook.
+These have the most up-to-date information, and you can engage with others who have ventured out before you.

 Coler